Discover more from The Retroist

 I am Tron crazy lately.
-Watching the movie, posting about it and always trying to find possible details about TR3N.
-I thought while I was so involved with the subject I would review a game that I have been playing around with again lately, Adventures of Tron.
+Watching the movie, posting about it, and always trying to find possible details about TR3N.
+I thought while I was so involved with the subject, I would review a game that I have been playing around with again lately, Adventures of Tron.
 This M Network title is one of the original games of my youth acquired 2600 collection and I remember many an afternoon trying my hardest to fumble through the game and blaming myself for my lack of skill on the game grid.
 In retrospect of course this did not calculate.
 How could I have been so bad after trying so hard.
-Could their be a fault in the game?
-I played it again a few weeks ago to find out and the answer was a resounding “yes”.
+Could there be a fault in the game?
+I played it again a few weeks ago to find out, and the answer was a resounding “yes”.

 Here is the summary from the game, straight from the manual:

 The object of the game is to keep your man, TRON, alive and scoring points.
 Keep him moving from side-to-side and floor-to-floor.
 Send him up the elevators.
 Jump him down a floor.
 Or slide him down the center INPUT/ OUTPUT beam.
 Wave after wave of Master Control Program attackers must be avoided – deadly Recognizers and Grid Bugs, even cannon-firing tanks.
 At the start, TRON has 4 lives, 1 on the screen, 3 in reserve.

 That is accurate enough.
 You run around in what should be a solid platformer, but while the game renders well and has decent audio, it gets repetitive very quickly (something I can deal with, because of my almost infantile imagination).
 The big problem I have is that collision detection.
 When you have a game that is all about avoiding getting hit, it is kind of a big deal.